farridav/django-jazzmin/docs/configuration.md

     "changeform_format": "horizontal_tabs",
     # override change forms on a per modeladmin basis
-    "changeform_format_overrides": {"auth.user": "accordion", "auth.group": "vertical_tabs",},
+    "changeform_format_overrides": {"auth.user": "collapsible", "auth.group": "vertical_tabs",},

-Will use `horizontal_tabs` throughout the admin, but use the `accordion` template on the user model admin, and `vertical_tabs` on the group model admin.
+Will use `horizontal_tabs` throughout the admin, but use the `collapsible` template on the user model admin, and `vertical_tabs` on the group model admin.

 The default style is vertical tabs, *unless* you have no fieldsets and no inlines, in which case you will get the basic single form